The Wizard of Oz: Victor Fleming, the main director

 Production on the bulk of the Technicolor sequences was a long and exhausting process that ran for over six months, from October 1938 to March 1939.
 Most of the cast worked six days a week and had to arrive as early as 4 AM to be fitted with makeup and costumes, and often did not leave until 7 PM or later.
 Cumbersome makeup and costumes were made even more uncomfortable by the daylight-bright lighting the early Technicolor process required, which could heat the set to over 100 °F (38 °C); this also had the side effect of bringing the production's electricity bill to a staggering estimate of $225,000.
-Bolger later said that the frightening nature of the costumes prevented most of the Oz principals from eating in the studio commissary; and the toxicity of Hamilton's copper-based makeup forced her to eat a liquid diet on shoot days.
+Bolger later said that the frightening nature of the costumes prevented most of the Oz principals from eating in the studio commissary.
+Though a rumor circulates that the toxicity of Hamilton's copper-based makeup forced her to eat a liquid diet through a straw on shoot days, she was allowed to eat "sandwiches and celery" but had to be extremely careful not to ingest any of the pigment.
 It took as many as twelve takes to have Toto run alongside the actors as they skipped down the Yellow Brick Road.

 In Hamilton's exit from Munchkinland, a concealed elevator was installed to lower her below stage level, as fire and smoke erupted to dramatize and conceal her exit.
 The first take ran well, but on the second take, the burst of fire came too soon.
 The flames set fire to her green, copper-based face paint, causing third-degree burns to her hands and face.
 She spent three months recuperating before returning to work.
 Her green makeup had usually been removed with acetone due to its toxic copper content.
 Because of Hamilton's burns, makeup artist Jack Young removed the makeup with alcohol to prevent infection.